-Network Lists is the Azion platform feature that allows you to create and manage whitelists, blacklists or even greylists based on the user’s network or location.
-With this feature, it is possible to prevent different types of attacks to your network, as well as to prevent users with malicious behavior from having access to your applications.
+Network Lists is the Azion platform feature that allows you to create and manage whitelists, blacklists, or even greylists based on the user’s network or location.
+With this feature, it’s possible to prevent different types of attacks to your network as well as to prevent users with malicious behavior from having access to your applications.

-To use the Network Lists feature, it is necessary to enable the Network Layer Protection module.
+To use the Network Lists feature, it’s necessary to enable the Network Layer Protection module.

-Network Lists are used in the business rules of the Edge Firewall Rules Engine through restrictions rules by IPs, ASN or geolocation, mitigating security risks and optimizing the performance of your resources.
+Network Lists are used in the business rules of the Edge Firewall Rules Engine through restrictions rules by IPs, Autonomous System Number (ASN), or geolocation, mitigating security risks and optimizing the performance of your resources.

 1. How it works

 With Azion Network Lists, you can create and manage lists that are loaded on all Azion Edge Nodes.
-Whenever a Network List is associated with a rule, it is compared with the IP address of the client performing the HTTP request, taking into account the comparison operators configured in the Rules Engine Rule.
+Whenever a Network List is associated with a rule, it’s compared with the IP address of the client performing the HTTP request taking into account the comparison operators configured in the Rules Engine Rule.

 |IP/CIDR||It corresponds to a list of IP addresses or CIDR, one address per line must be filled in.
 If you prefer, also enter the subnet mask of the IP addresses.|